Akira Iwamoto

-Akira Iwamoto (岩本 輝, Iwamoto Akira) is a Japanese Nippon Professional Baseball pitcher for the Orix Buffaloes.
+Akira Iwamoto (岩本 輝, Iwamoto Akira) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Hanshin Tigers and Orix Buffaloes.

-Early baseball career
+Amateur career

 Akira began pitching in third grade, then went on to become the ace of Kuwanoyama Junior High where he led his school in winning the prefectural championship.

 In his sophomore high school year, he pitched 2 consecutive complete games, and brought his team to the quarterfinals of Spring Koshien.
 The next year, his school made it to Summer Koshien, but got eliminated in the 1st round (2-1), despite him finishing the game with 99 pitches without relief nor walks issued.

 In October 2010, he submitted his application for the 2010 Nippon Professional Baseball draft, with the condition that he will only turn pro should he receive 4th nomination or higher.
 Otherwise, he would join the industrial leagues.

+Professional career

 Hanshin Tigers

-The Tigers selected him as their 4th pick on October 28, and he signed a contract for an annual salary of 6 million yen, plus a 40 million yen signing bonus.
+The Hanshin Tigers selected Iwamoto as their 4th pick on October 28, 2010, and he signed a contract for an annual salary of 6 million yen, plus a 40 million yen signing bonus.

 2011

-He spent his first year playing in Western League games (minors), where he pitched 6 games, recorded 1 save and an ERA of 2.84.
+Iwamoto spent his first year playing in Western League games (minors), where he pitched in six games, recorded one save, and an ERA of 2.84.

 2012

-He continued pitching in ni-gun games, and recorded his 1st shutout game against Orix in August.
+Iwamoto continued pitching in ni-gun games, and recorded his first shutout game against the Orix Buffaloes in August.
 His success in ni-gun paid off, and he finally made it to the active roster on September 8.
-The following day, he debuted as a starter against the Dragons in Nagoya Dome, where he pitched 6 shutout innings (2 hits) and recorded his first pro victory.
-With this, he became the 13th Hanshin pitcher to record a win on his first outing, and just the 4th pitcher out of high school to do so, the last one being Osamu Nishimura in 1951.
-He was temporarily demoted to ni-gun to make way for additional players in the active roster, but on his 2nd outing against the Swallows, he again recorded another win, making him the 3rd pitcher in franchise history to do so since Yukio Nishimura in 1937.
-On October 5, he would have been the first ever Hanshin pitcher to win all of his first 3 career starts, but due to a fielding error by Ryota Arai that resulted to a run and the lack of run support from the lineup, he earned his first career loss despite surrendering only 3 hits and no runs in 6 innings of work.
+The following day, he debuted as a starter against the Chunichi Dragons in the Nagoya Dome, where he pitched six shutout innings (and allowed two hits) and recorded his first pro victory.
+With this, Iwamoto became the 13th Hanshin pitcher to record a win on his first outing, and just the 4th pitcher out of high school to do so, the last one being Osamu Nishimura in 1951.
+He was temporarily demoted to ni-gun to make way for additional players in the active roster, but on his 2nd outing against the Tokyo Yakult Swallows, he again recorded another win, making him the 3rd pitcher in franchise history to do so since Yukio Nishimura in 1937.
+On October 5, he would have been the first ever Hanshin pitcher to win all of his first three career starts, but due to a fielding error by Ryota Arai that resulted to a run and the lack of run support from the lineup, he earned his first career loss despite surrendering only three hits and no runs in six innings of work.

-He finished the season with a 2–1 record and a 0.00 ERA.
+Iwamoto finished the season with a 2–1 record and a 0.00 ERA.